ms/buildtogether.tech/src/delivery.md

 ## The Final Report

-The other thing student projects usually have to deliver is some kind of <span i="final report">final report</span>.
+The other thing student projects usually have to deliver is some kind of [% i "final report" %]final report[% /i %].
 Most students short-change this part of the course, in part because it comes at the end, but also because they think, "I want to write code, not a novel."
 However, [% b Fogel2005 %] had this to
 say: